Roy Drinkard: Early life and career

-Drinkard recited the Pledge of Allegiance ahead of Donald Trump's August 21, 2021 rally in Cullman.
+He recited the Pledge of Allegiance ahead of Donald Trump's August 21, 2021, rally in Cullman.

-Personal life
+Personal life and death

-Drinkard is a long-time resident of the Borkenau, one of Cullman's most historic houses.
+Drinkard was a long-time resident of the Borkenau, one of Cullman's most historic houses.
 The Borkenau was constructed in 1909 by Austrian-born Cullman resident Ignatius Pollak.
 Drinkard bought the Borkenau when he moved to Cullman in 1949.

+Drinkard died on August 23, 2026, at the age of 106.